-At the end of 2016 the number of unemployed residents with foreign background in Helsinki was 11,225, of whom 52 per cent were men.
-The number rose by 47 persons from the previous year, but the unemployment rate declined.
+At the end of 2017 the number of unemployed residents with foreign background in Helsinki was 10,462, of whom 51 per cent were men.
+The number was 763 persons fewer than the previous year, and the unemployment rate declined.
 In recent years the unemployment rate has grown more among population with foreign background than other people.
-However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2016.
+However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2017.

 Higher education does not protect residents with a foreign mother tongue from unemployment as efficiently as Finnish- and Swedish-speaking residents.
 The unemployment rate among residents with a foreign mother tongue remains fairly constant regardless of their education.